All Episodes

 As though anybody cares.

-So you're basically talking ten hours at uh at $4,000.
+So you're basically talking 10 hours at $4,000.

-So she's talking $40,000 an hour.
+They're starting $40,000 an hour.

-Now, I'm not the only point I made he don't even know.
+Now, I'm not, the only point I made, he don't even know.

 Let's go to the audio sound bites.

-Scarborough talking with Mika Bzzinski, Willie Geist, and Ruth Marcus, the Washington Post, Gene Robinson of the Washington Post, Jonathan Alder.
+And I made with you on Friday an astounding conversation this morning on DNC-TV, Scarborough talking with Mikab Zezhinsky, Willie Geist, and Ruth Marcus, The Washington Post, Gene Robinson of the Washington Post, Jonathan Alder.

-I can't wait to hear how it evolved into your piece today because it's interesting discussion and debate.
+I can't wait to hear how it evolved into your piece today because it's an interesting discussion and debate.

 And then Ruth Marcus chimes in with this.